Albertleh/gaertnerei-retz/README.md

 # website-gaertnerei-retz
-Website for a local business built with Wordpress as a CMS
+Website built for a local business specializing in gardening

 www.gaertnerei-retz.at